Pavia, Italy: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, F and L. Be sure to choose the right kind.
-The majority of adapters available online are just plugs and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should work in most locations.
+A plug adapter that supports outlet types C, F and L. It's important that you find the right kind.
+Many adapters for sale now are just plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most areas.

-If you are planning to go to the beautiful Duomo di Pavia, it's worthwhile to wear modest clothing:
+If you intend to see the beautiful Duomo di Pavia, it's suggested to wear modest clothing:

 What to wear/what to pack: